CycloneDX/cyclonedx-cli/README.md

 It currently supports converting from CycloneDX JSON and XML SBOM formats to CycloneDX JSON, XML and SPDX tag/value format.

+Binaries can be downloaded from the [releases page](https://github.com/CycloneDX/cyclonedx-cli/releases).

 ## Docker Image

-The CycloneDX CLI tool can be run using docker `docker run cyclonedx/cyclonedx-cli`.
+The CycloneDX CLI tool can also be run using docker `docker run cyclonedx/cyclonedx-cli`.

 ## Supported Platforms